10 Steps of the hiring process! Recruitment process step by step

-Once you’ve advertised the role you’ll next need to review all the applicants.
-If the candidate pool is large it can take a very long time to review each applicant.
-However, many companies who have large hiring pools use Applicant Tracking Systems, otherwise known as ATS’s.
+Once you’ve advertised the role, you’ll next need to review all the applicants.
+If the candidate pool is large, it can take a very long time to review each applicant.
+However, many large hiring pools use Applicant Tracking Systems, otherwise known as ATS’s.

 5. INITIAL SCREENING WITH A PHONE INTERVIEW OR VIDEO

-HR teams will initially reach out to successful candidates by a phone call.
-However as technology enables a more automated process to speed up the hiring process, many companies are even turning to one-way video interviewing at this stage.
+HR teams will initially reach out to successful candidates by phone call.
+As technology enables a more automated process to speed up the hiring process.
+Many companies are even turning to one-way video interviewing at this stage.

 If the candidate position isn’t entry-level, it is common to be interviewed multiple times.
 This can be escalated to more senior staff with each interview.

 Group interviews are common in entry-level positions.
 This is to save time and money within the recruitment process.

 We touched upon this earlier, but video interviews are a fantastic way to speed up the recruitment process while reducing costs.
 Some companies even allow candidates to rerecord videos if they are extremely nervous.

 HR teams can review the footage of the video interviews and decide which candidates should move into the next stage in the hiring process.
 We will talk more about video interviews in upcoming blog posts.

 Some roles require competency tests to choose the best person for the role.